Atlanta Falcons: Logo and uniforms

 It was revealed in January 2020 that the Falcons will change uniforms for the 2020 NFL season.
 The ensuing design featured the return to black as the primary home uniform color for the first time since 2003.
 Both the primary home and road uniforms featured the "ATL" abbreviation in red above either white or black numbers with red drop shadows.
 The white and black tops are usually paired with either white or black pants.
 The alternate uniform featured a red/black gradient design and also featured the "ATL" abbreviation in white above white numbers with black drop shadows.
 Black pants are only used with this uniform.
 All three uniforms feature red side stripes.
 The current throwback uniform was also retained.
 In addition, the Falcons switched to matte helmets with the enlarged falcon logo and gray facemasks.
 The red/black gradient alternates only lasted three seasons before it was removed from the uniform rotation in 2023.
+Red pants and socks were also unveiled as part of the rebrand, but the Falcons never wore them in game.

+The Falcons announced they will unveil new uniforms ahead of the 2026 NFL season.
+The new design brought back red as the primary color along with design elements taken from their earlier uniforms.
+Silver accents were added to the pant striping.
+The throwback uniform which the team has been wearing since 2022 with the red helmets was retained.